Charles King, Executive Director

 As Executive Director of KCTR, Charles is responsible for the leadership and implementation of recruiting and developing teachers for public and charter schools in the Kansas City, Missouri area.
 In his 15 years of experience in education, Charles has been a Teach for America Corps member, served in a number of roles in the Knowledge is Power Program (KIPP) in Houston, Texas, and most recently the principal of KIPP Spirit College Prep.

 Charles finds motivation for working in the urban core for the simple fact that our collective work can impact the trajectory of a students’ path, primarily that of students of color.
 By ensuring that there are great teachers for their classrooms, he believe students can achieve at high levels and access great opportunities in education and beyond.

 Charles holds a Bachelor of Arts in Political Science from Morehouse College, a Masters of Education in Educational Leadership from Houston Baptist University, and is a graduate of the Urban School Leaders Development at Harvard University.
 He is an active volunteer in Cub Scouts, Alpha Phi Alpha Fraternity, Inc., Morehouse College Alumni Association, and his church community.

 Brittney McGinley, Communication and Operations Manager

-Brittney is a Kansas City native committed to closing the achievement gap through her work with the Kansas City Teacher Residency.
+Brittney is a Kansas City area native committed to closing the achievement gap through her work with the Kansas City Teacher Residency.
 Her belief in equitable education for all students of Kansas City, regardless of zip code, drives her passion for innovative educator development that meets the needs of our city’s children.

 Brittney holds a bachelor of arts degree in English from the University of Missouri and is working towards a master’s of business administration from Rockhurst University.